calebrob6/land-cover/README.md

 Repo accompanying the CVPR 2019 paper "Large Scale High-Resolution Land Cover Mapping with Multi-Resolution Data".

+In progress.

 ## Data

-The data can be downloaded from [here](https://lilablobssc.blob.core.windows.net/lcmcvpr2019/small.zip).
+A "small" version of the dataset can be downloaded from [here](https://lilablobssc.blob.core.windows.net/lcmcvpr2019/small.zip), or at [LILA.science](http://lila.science/datasets).
+The dataset is described in detail at [LILA.science](http://lila.science/datasets).

 ## References